nikhilbansal23/Amazon-Stock-Price-Prediction/README.md

 Define, train and evaluate a predictive model that takes as the input the data provided.
 Do not use external data for this project.
 You may use any algorithm of your choice or compare multiple models.

 Make sure that the solution reflects your entire thought process - it is more important how the code is structured rather than the final metrics.
 You may assume that any model resulting in AUC > 0.515 will be enough.
-You are expected to spend no more than 3 hours working on this project.